Learning and Curriculum at Coupals Primary Academy:

 - Pupils in Reception learn their whole curriculum (except for phonics and maths) through continuous provision in which they learn through play.
 This is delivered through ‘In the moment planning’ in which staff teach the children the relevant skills and knowledge through the activity they have chosen to engage in.

-- Computing is taught using a standalone curriculum.
+- Computing and Music are taught using Kapow

 - PE is taught twice a week by both our Sports Coach and our class teachers (Year 4 pupils have their second PE session as a swimming session).